 Plan your Hiking – Climbing – Gorilla – Chimpanzee Trekking Wildlife Safari

-Practical Ways for Planning Your Hiking Safari in Uganda
+Practical Steps for Planning Your Hiking Safari in Uganda

 Practical Advice – Tips for Planning Your Hiking Safari in Uganda.
 You will find helpful information to help you plan a Hiking – Walking Safari in Uganda and Rwanda.
 There are many challenging Trails and climbs off the beaten tourist tracks.

 Kabiza Wilderness Safaris specializes in Hiking Adventures, Walking, and Climbing Safaris that take in some of the most scenic sights in the Pearl of Africa.
-We will assist you in every possible way to make your time in Africa a success.
+We will assist you in every possible way to make your time in Africa successful.

 When it comes to Trekking and hitting the Trails – we know the best ones and the ones that are just right for you.
 We see the clothing and equipment you need as we plan your hikes – Climbs – Walking Safaris with you.

-We will assist you at every phase of your Hiking Safari, from the initial planning to the booking and implementing of your safari plans.
+We will assist you at every phase of your Hiking Safari, from initial planning to booking and implementation of your safari plans.

 Planning your Hiking Safari